-1970 algorithms, one key of a key pair is used to apply the protection, and the other is used to 1971 process the protected information; for public-key algorithms, key compromise is 1972 concerned with the disclosure or modification of the private key of the key pair.
-Keys 1973 known or suspected of being compromised must not be used to apply cryptographic 1974 protection, but they may be used to process cryptographically protected information, if 1975 required (e.g., for continuity of operations), and the risk of doing so is acceptable.
+A cryptographic key may be used for applying cryptographic protection (e.g., encryption or generating a digital signature) or processing cryptographically protected information (e.g., decryption or verifying a digital signature).
+For symmetric algorithms, the same key is used both to apply the protection and process the protected information.
+For public-key algorithms, one key of a key pair is often used to apply the protection, and the other is used to process the protected information; for public-key algorithms, key compromise is concerned with the disclosure or modification of the private key of the key pair.
+Keys or key pairs known or suspected of being compromised must not be used to apply cryptographic protection, but they may be used to process cryptographically protected information, if required and unmodified (e.g., for continuity of operations), and the risk of doing so is acceptable.

 An FCKMS should have the ability to rapidly revoke a key (see Section 6.8.3), replace keys (both asymmetric and symmetric) and the ability to notify the relying parties (those who make use of the key) of a compromise.
+A mobile FCKMS device should have the capability of being deactivated remotely by the FCKMS management, and the sensitive keys and metadata within the device should be destroyed if possible.

-1981 FR:6.102 The CKMS design shall specify the range of acceptable cryptoperiods or usage 1982 limits of each type of key used by the system.
+FR:6.102 The CKMS design shall specify the range of acceptable cryptoperiods or usage limits of each type of key used by the system.